-This part shall apply to phytopharmaceutical drugs as defined under clause (eb) of rule 2 of Drugs and Cosmetics Rules, 1945 in addition to other relevant parts of this Schedule based on the dosage form.
+This Part shall apply to phytopharmaceutical drugs as defined under clause (eb) of rule 2,in addition to other relevant Parts based on the dosage form.

-Note: Good Manufacturing Practices for pharmaceutical products: main principles as given in Part I of this Schedule shall be complied for the manufacture of Phytopharmaceuticals.
+Note.-Good Manufacturing Practices for pharmaceutical products: Main principles as given in Part I shall be complied for the manufacture of Phytopharmaceuticals.
 In addition to these requirements, the following specific requirements shall also be followed, namely:-

-1. General
+1. General:-

-- 1.1 Unlike conventional pharmaceutical products, which are usually produced from synthetic materials by means of reproducible manufacturing techniques and procedures, phytopharmaceuticals are prepared from materials of plant origin, which are often obtained from varied geographical and/or commercial sources.
+- 1.1.
+Unlike conventional pharmaceutical products, which are usually produced from synthetic materials by means of reproducible manufacturing techniques and procedures, phytopharmaceuticals are prepared from materials of plant origin, which are often obtained from varied geographical or commercial sources.
 As a result it may not always be possible to ascertain the conditions to which they may have been subjected.
 In addition, they may vary in composition and properties.
-Furthermore, the procedures and techniques used in the manufacture and quality control of phytopharmaceuticals are often substantially different from those employed for conventional pharmaceutical products. - 1.2 Because of the inherent complexity of naturally grown medicinal plants and the often variable nature of cultivated ones, the examples of contamination with toxic medicinal plants and/or plant parts and the number and small quantity of defined active ingredients, the production and primary processing has a direct influence on the quality of Phytopharmaceuticals.
-For this reason, application of GMPs in the manufacture of Phytopharmaceuticals is an essential tool to assure their quality.

-2. Quality assurance in the manufacture of Phytopharmaceuticals

-2.1 In addition to the use of modern analytical techniques (especially High Performance Thin-Layer Chromatography (HPTLC), Gas Chromatography (GC), High Performance Liquid Chromatography (HPLC), Capillary Electrophoresis (CE), Mass Spectrometry (MS) and Atomic Absorption (AA) to characterize phytopharmaceuticals, quality assurance also requires the control of starting materials, storage and processing.
-For this reason, an appropriate quality assurance system shall be applied in the manufacture of phytopharmaceuticals.

-3. Good manufacturing practice for Phytopharmaceuticals

-3.1 The general principles of GMP are set out in the Part I of this Schedule.
-Cultivation and collection of medicinal plants, as the starting materials for phytopharmaceuticals, are not covered by this document.
+Furthermore, the procedures and techniques used in the manufacture and quality control of phytopharmaceuticals are often substantially different from those employed for conventional pharmaceutical products. - 1.2.
+Because of the inherent complexity of naturally grown medicinal plants and the often variable nature of cultivated ones, the examples of contamination with toxic medicinal plants or plant parts and the number and small quantity of defined active ingredients, the production and primary processing has a direct influence on the quality of Phytopharmaceuticals.
+For this reason, application of GMPs in the manufacture of Phytopharmaceuticals is an essential tool to assure their quality. - 2.
+Quality assurance in the manufacture of Phytopharmaceuticals:- In addition to the use of modern analytical techniques (especially High Performance Thin-Layer Chromatography (HPTLC), Gas Chromatography (GC), High Performance Liquid Chromatography (HPLC), Capillary Electrophoresis (CE), Mass Spectrometry (MS) and Atomic Absorption (AA) to characterise phytopharmaceuticals, quality assurance also requires the control of starting materials, storage and processing.
+For this reason, an appropriate quality assurance system shall be applied in the manufacture of phytopharmaceuticals. - 3.
+Good manufacturing practice for Phytopharmaceuticals:- The general principles of GMP are set out in the Part I. Cultivation and collection of medicinal plants, as the starting materials for phytopharmaceuticals are not covered under this Schedule.
 The first critical step of their production where the application of GMP starts shall be clearly designated.
 This is of particular importance for those products which consist solely of comminuted or powdered plant materials.

-4. Sanitation and hygiene
+4. Sanitation and hygiene:-

-- 4.1 Because of their origin, plant materials may contain microbiological contaminants.
+4.1.
+Because of their origin, plant materials may contain microbiological contaminants.
 Furthermore, during the course of harvesting and processing, phytopharmaceuticals that may be especially prone to microbiological contamination are produced.
-To avoid alterations and to reduce contamination in general, a high level of sanitation and hygiene during manufacture is necessary. - 4.2 Water supply to the manufacturing unit shall be monitored, and, if necessary treated appropriately to ensure consistency of quality. - 4.3 Waste from the manufacturing unit shall be disposed of regularly so as to maintain a high standard of hygiene in the manufacturing area.
-Clearly marked waste bins shall be available, emptied and cleaned as needed, but at least daily.
+To avoid alterations and to reduce contamination in general, a high level of sanitation and hygiene during manufacture is necessary.

+- 4.2.
+Water supply to the manufacturing unit shall be monitored and if necessary treated appropriately to ensure consistency of quality. - 4.3.
+Waste from the manufacturing unit shall be disposed of regularly so as to maintain a high standard of hygiene in the manufacturing area.
+Clearly marked waste bins shall be available, emptied and cleaned as needed, on daily basis.

-5. Qualification and validation
+5. Qualification and validation:-